dterstege/FASTMAP/README.md

 **1.2 Download the Appropriate Version of FASTMAP.**  Download the appropriate version of FASTMAP for your operating system: [macOS](https://github.com/dterstege/FASTMAP/tree/main/FASTMAP_macOS) or [Windows](https://github.com/dterstege/FASTMAP/tree/main/FASTMAP_windows).
 Linux has not yet been tested.

 **1.3 Install Plugin in *ImageJ***.
-Open *ImageJ* and select "Plugins > Install...".
+Before installing, see [settings](#settings) section to determine whether the plugin should be modified in any way to better suit your project prior to installation.
+Once satisfied with the settings, open *ImageJ* and select "Plugins > Install...".
 Navigate to the newly downloaded version of FASTMAP and allow this to save to the ImageJ Plugins folder.

 <a name="processing"/>